Skip to main content

 Many major credit card companies report authorized user transactions to credit bureaus.
 So, it’s a quick way to start your credit journey.

 You might be able to get a student credit card.
-But it will be much easier for foreign students who are over 21 and have an official source of income.
+However, it will be much easier for students who are over 21 and have an official source of income.

 A lot of credit cards for students require a social security number.
 They can be offered only to those who are at a four-year university, community college, or other higher education institution.